 There are plenty of online calculators that can estimate for you how likely you are to retire on schedule.
 They’re called “Retirement Income Calculators,” and they take information like your age, income and savings, to guess your chances of retiring at the age you say you want to.
 But, you can also use these calculators to see how your chances change if there’s another market crash.
 Just take your estimate from the example of how a second Great Recession would impact your savings.
 Use that number for your savings instead of your actual savings, and you’ll see how much your chances of retiring on-schedule drop.
 That can give you a better sense of if you need to take major action to protect your savings, or if your personal risk is relatively minimal.

 These 3 steps to help crash-proof your retirement plan is just a general exercise to help prepare you for the roller coaster on Wall Street.
 It’s important that you diversify for today’s changing market landscape by taking more than just stocks and bonds into consideration.
-CLICK HERE to request your complimentary, no obligation financial review and we can sit down to discuss your personal situation and help evaluate your plan for the future.
+CLICK HERE to request SCHEDULE YOUR IN-PERSON/VIRTUAL REVIEW TODAY and we can sit down to discuss your personal situation and help evaluate your plan for the future.
 One thing that always holds true is the need for a comprehensive, personal plan regardless of what goes on in the market.
 We can help you with your personal saving and investing strategies to help you achieve your retirement goals.